 Studies have shown that Mindfulness is also very useful in children as it helps them to pay attention, Calm them down when they are upset and make better decisions.
 In short helps with emotional regulation and cognitive focus.

-We can help children achieve Mindfulness and thus Sensory Development by making them undergo Brain Development Programs or Course Programs which pays attention to Child Brain Development Activities.
+We can help children achieve Mindfulness and thus Sensory Development by making them undergo Brain Development Programs which pays attention to Child Brain Development Activities.
 These Brain Training Programs and Activities normally help the child to learn the art of meditation and also the process of how they can control their brain waves.
 Let us look at 10 Activities which will help the Children with their Sensory Development.

 Learning how to observe their breathing and concentrating on different parts of their body or trying to visualize an image on their shoulder or in between their eyebrows leads to awareness of the present and also leads to Mindfulness.